-The 60th Civil Engineer Asset Management Flight has two restoration project managers who routinely visit various environmental and construction projects.
-As a result, site visits take place on at least a quarterly and often more frequent basis, with few exceptions.
-Sections 1 through 14 now list any specific activities or incidents that resulted in more frequent site visits.
+The AFCEC IST at Travis AFB has two restoration project managers who routinely visit various environmental and construction projects.
+As a result, site visits take place on at least a quarterly

+(and often more frequent) basis, with few exceptions.
+Sections 1 through 12 now list any specific activities or incidents that resulted in more frequent site visits.
 Any potential LUC deficiencies are investigated promptly.
-During this reporting period, there were no major occurrences of LUC deficiency restoration, repair or correction.
+During this reporting period, there were no major LUC deficiencies that required restoration, repair or correction.